 Click on any of the pictures below for a full sized view in a separate window.

-This is a picture from the mid 1950's of the owners and staff of the Burns Arms in Catrine run then by 'Wullie' Brady and Etta his wife.
+This picture on the left is from the mid 1950's of the owners and staff of the Burn's Arms in Catrine run then by 'Wullie' Brady and Etta his wife.
 Etta is on left picture, friend Meg Donaldson on the right.
 Meg was a widow from Glasgow.
 Guys are locals who worked in the evenings at weekends, I think some were miners.
 Jock, pictured with Meg, I think emigrated to Canada or the States with his family [he sent the Brady's back a coloured photo-very modern- of himself by a big saloon car] These pics may have been taken during some GB wide celebration.

-This information and these pictures were sent to me by Stewart Griffin who stayed in the Burns Arms in the mid 50's with his aunt and uncle.
+This information and these pictures were sent to me by Stewart Griffin who stayed in the Burn's in the mid 50's with his aunt and uncle.

 Thanks to Yvonne Reid for this latest school photo and the following names she can remember.

 Many thanks to Moira Frize for the above picture and the following explanation: My father Charlie Frize was the foreman steel fixer working on the new Howford Bridge.
 We lived in a caravan in the grounds of Catrine House nurseries.
 The caravan was unusual in that it was a single decker bus which my father had converted.
 It was painted blue and cream.
 My brother and I went to St. Patricks at Birnieknowe and were picked up every day by minibus.
 I have attached a photo of primary 1 with Miss McAtee.
 My brother is Charlie Frize second row from the back 4th from left next to the little altar.
 I wonder if anyone else from the photo knows other names.